Kurup (film): Plot

 Next, after marrying Sharada, both leaves for Persia where they lead a luxurious life.
-Kurup meets with Leo who leads him to Prince Walid, son of the emperor.
-Walid is impressed by Kurup.
-Kurup is assigned by Walid to smuggle precious crude oil without the knowledge of the former's father.
-However, Kurup's greed resurfaces and combined with Walid's ill-treatment, he decides to rob a high amount from Walid and then fakes his own death once again to evade Walid.
+Kurup meets with Leo, who leads him to Prince Walid, son of the emperor.
+Walid is impressed by Kurup, and is assigned to smuggle crude oil without the knowledge of Walid's father.
+However, Kurup's greed resurfaces he decides to rob a high amount from Walid and then fakes his own death once again.
 The insurance was arranged only as a part of this big plan and Kurup with the help of his team in Kerala kills Charlie to fake Kurup's death.
 However, this time his plans go awry, thanks to an efficient Das.

-It is then revealed that Kurup was hiding right above the room when Das and his team arrived to arrest him at the lodge.
-He further hides at his aforementioned places in Bhopal and Bombay before planning to escape on the cruise (with the help of Leo).
-He even joins the police team disguised as a driver shortly before evading Das's eye and getting into the cruise, but Das is informed by Walid about Kurup's treachery beforehand.
-Das and Walid join hands against their common enemy.
-As the cruise leaves and Das find that Kurup is in it, the former immediately informs Walid about the same.
+Kurup was hiding right above the room when Das and his team arrived to arrest him at the lodge.
+He further hides at his aforementioned places in Bhopal and Bombay before planning to escape with the help of Leo.
+He even joins the police team disguised as a driver shortly before evading Das's eye and getting into the cruise, but Das is informed by Walid about Kurup's treachery.
+As the cruise leaves and Das find that Kurup is in it.
 Meanwhile, Kurup meets Leo and is assigned a new name 'Alexander' and a new passport.
 Once Kurup (now Alexander) walks out, he is called "Alexander" by Walid, who along with his bodyguards plans to kill Kurup.
 Das, confirming that Kurup will be killed, informs Charlie's family that he has avenged the person who is responsible for their condition.
-A few years later, Das gets conferred as an IPS officer and is given the rank of Superintendent of Police.
+A few years later, Das gets conferred as an IPS officer and is promoted to the rank of Superintendent of Police.

-At the end of the ceremony, Das leaves the office, before which the officer who was reading his diary hands it to Das and salutes him respectfully.
+At the end of the retirement ceremony, Das leaves the office, before which the officer who was reading his diary hands it to Das and salutes him respectfully.
 Das, leaving his official life behind and believing that Kurup is no more, leaves the office and the moment he leaves, a cop receives fax showing a lookout notice of an international criminal who is shown to be none other than Kurup.
 In the epilogue, it is shown that when Alexander was stopped by Walid, he just smiles to the camera and a newspaper story showing Walid's death in a car accident follows, indirectly suggesting that Alexander had set a plan B with Leo's help to end Walid in case he spotted him in the cruise.
 Various news stories and channel clips of the police searching all around the world for Alexander follow.
 Back to the present, in a busy street in Helsinki in 2005, Alexander is spotted and photographed by a person who works for the police.
 Upon realizing that he is being photographed, Alexander kills the photographer.